Intermetallic: Applications

 The unintended formation of intermetallics can cause problems.
 For example, intermetallics of gold and aluminium can be a significant cause of wire bond failures in semiconductor devices and other microelectronics devices.
 The management of intermetallics is a major issue in the reliability of solder joints between electronic components.

 Intermetallic particles

 Intermetallic particles often form during solidification of metallic alloys, and can be used as a dispersion strengthening mechanism.

+Undesired examples

+The intermetallic compounds formed by tin are hard and brittle.
+Some compounds of importance in electronics are Ag3Sn, Cu3Sn, and Cu6Sn5.
+As these particles grow they tend to compromise the integrity of a solder joint made by lead-free solder.
+Some additives can reduce the grain size of IMC and disperse them, turning them into strengthing elements.

 History

 Examples of intermetallics through history include: